parmentelat/vnode-spawner/README.md

 ### miscell

-* it could make sense to run `create-bridge.sh` script automatically if `br0` is not defined; sounds scary though
+* it could make sense to run that script automatically if `br0` is not defined
-* **security** again: right now we assign a constant ssh key to all nodes it helps with dealing with known_hosts, could become less coarse at some point
+* **security**: for now, for the dhcp traffic to go through the bridge, we bypass netfilter, which of course is quite wrong; need to better learn firewall-cmd
+* **security** again: optionnally assign a constant ssh key to the nodes; right now we just ignore the host key when asserting onelineness (which is fine) but as a result we keep on wiping them from known_hosts afterwards, and thats unconvenient and dangerous; for test deployments a fixed well-known key would be **much** better